paleolimbot/paleoxrf/README.md

 #>  [1] 2017 2007 1997 1987 1977 1967 1957 1947 1937 1927 1917
 ```

+Given this function, it can be passed to the `trans` argument of `sec_axis` to create a secondary Y axis.

 ``` r
 ggplot(pocmaj_long_summarised, aes(y = depth, x = mean_value, col = core)) +
   geom_path() +